Raritan Bay Drawbridge: Operations

 The bridge is used by NJT commuter rail on its North Jersey Coast Line and for Conrail-Norfolk Southern rail freight operations.
 Federal regulations require the bridge to be open on signal except during rush hour or when a train has passed the home signal for it.

 Replacement

 The bridge was scheduled to be replaced after suffering structural damage from Hurricane Sandy in 2012.
 The bridge was overwashed by the storm surge, struck by two tugboats, and had to be realigned before low-speed service could resume a month later.
 A $446 million federal grant, announced in 2014, will fund construction of a new bridge while trains continue using the existing bridge.

-A groundbreaking ceremony was held September 15, 2020, with completion projected for 2026.
+A groundbreaking ceremony for the approaches to the new was held September 15, 2020, with completion projected for 2026.

+An additional groundbreaking ceremony was held on June 24, 2025 for the center lift span of the new bridge.